bdlightner/arithmetic-expression-parser-C-/README.md

 ### If Test

-Finally you can do "if" tests by using the "if" function.
+You can do "if" tests by using the "if" function.

 if (test-value, true-value, false-value)